XPRNetwork/grant-framework/applications/fundle.md

 ### Project Details

-This grant will be used integrate our application and token bonding curve protocol with Proton and to launch the platform.
+This grant will be used to integrate our application and token bonding curve protocol with Proton and to launch the platform.
 Our team has an ambitious long-term commitment to make Fundle the most popular all-in-one platform for community building, managing, and crowdfunding.

 We see an interesting opportunity in the crowdfunding and community-building market.
 In these markets involvement and interaction are essential for success.
 With the entrance of web3, we can strengthen and improve these factors.